usdot-jpo-ode/jpo-ode/README.md

 * If you are installing the ODE in an Ubuntu environment, see this [preparation guide](https://github.com/usdot-jpo-ode/jpo-ode/wiki/Prepare-a-fresh-Ubuntu-instance-for-ODE-installation).
 * Docker builds may fail if you are on a corporate network due to DNS resolution errors.
 [See here](https://github.com/usdot-jpo-ode/jpo-ode/wiki/Docker-fix-for-SSL-issues-due-to-corporate-network) for instructions to fix this.
+* Additionally *git* may fail for similar reasons, you can fix this by running `export GIT_SSL_NO_VERIFY=1`.
-* Windows users may find more information on installing and using Docker [here](https://github.com/usdot-jpo-ode/jpo-ode/wiki/Docker-management)
+* Windows users may find more information on installing and using Docker [here](https://github.com/usdot-jpo-ode/jpo-ode/wiki/Docker-management).
-* Users interested in Kafka may find more guidance and configuration options [here](docker/kafka/README.md)
+* Users interested in Kafka may find more guidance and configuration options [here](docker/kafka/README.md).

 ### Prerequisites
 * JDK 1.8: http://www.oracle.com/technetwork/pt/java/javase/downloads/jdk8-downloads-2133151.html